 dSLRs also offer much better image quality than smart phones, and many features that smart phones don’t have.
 Whilst a smart phone is great for fun snaps, teens will quickly appreciate the difference between when to use their phone and when to use their dSLR.

 Investing in a dSLR for your child is giving them a tool they may one day use to make a living.
-On this site, there are wedding photographers in their teens making thousand of dollars a year, like this one.
+On this site, there are wedding photographers in their teens making thousand of dollars a year.

 If you feel your child is ready for it, invest in one these great dSLRs for teens below.